 On the landing page, the user can see the offer, terms, and conditions.

-If he agrees with everything, he clicks on the confirmation button and he’s subscribed (the flow may vary according to the country and operator).
+If they agree with everything they see, they’ll click the confirmation button and become subscribed (the flow may vary according to the country and operator).

 This is the general idea of the business.

 This industry is all about pressure, stress, hard work, analysis, numbers, sheets, data, testing, testing, testing, and a lotta sleepless hours!

 Even so, this is the sort of addiction that impacts your life, allowing you to choose your own fate and make a whole lotta paper bills!

 I hope this affiliate marketing guide has helped you put the puzzle of the online affiliate marketing world together.